-All of us come across such statements on leadership in terms of motivation quotes, LinkedIn, Whatsapp and Facebook status, newspapers, internet and many more sources.
-Every statement is famous, age-old and proven.
+All of us come across such statements on leadership in terms of motivation quotes, LinkedIn, Whatsapp and Facebook status, newspapers, the internet, and many more sources.
+Every statement is famous, age-old, and proven.
 Each one of them shows the primary definition or characteristics of a leader.
 But, is this the only requirement for leadership in current Volatile, Uncertain.
 Complex and Ambiguous (VUCA) world?

 Let’s see the timeline of Leadership first which is followed in the corporates or organizations.